oshied/protocol-forge/README.md

 ExecStart=/usr/local/bin/PROTOCOL_NAME run
 EOF
 ```

+> While the default `ExecStart` is not intended to be used, the executable for
+  the used is the first item in within the **MANIFEST** file of a given
+  protocol.

 This drop-in will wipeout the original `ExecStart` call and replace it.
 From the systemd point of view, the override configuration file is seen